data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-area-tables-using-row-compacting.md

-# Design Pattern - Generic - Loading Staging Area tables using Record Condensing
+# Design Pattern - Generic - Loading Landing Area tables using Record Condensing

 ## Purpose
 This Design Pattern specifies how a data source that contains multiple changes for the same business key is processed.
 For instance when using �net changes� within a Change Data Capture interval or when the source application supplies redundant records.